huggingface/blog/bert-cpu-scaling-part-2.md

 - KMP block time parameter: sets the time, in milliseconds, that a thread should wait, after completing the execution of a parallel region, before sleeping.

-Of course, the brute force approach, consisting of trying out all the possibilities will provide the best knob values to use to get optimal performance but, the size of the search space being N x 3 x 2 x 2 x 2 = 24N, it can take a lot of time: on a machine with 80 physical cores, this means trying out at most 24 x 80 = 1920 different setups! 😱
+Of course, the brute force approach, consisting of trying out all the possibilities will provide the best knob values to use to get optimal performance but, the size of the search space being `N x 3 x 2 x 2 x 2 = 24N`, it can take a lot of time: on a machine with 80 physical cores, this means trying out at most `24 x 80 = 1920` different setups! 😱

 Fortunately, Intel's SigOpt, through Bayesian optimization, allows us to make these tuning experiments both faster and more convenient to analyse, while providing similar performance than the brute force approach.

-When we analyse the relative difference between the absolute best latency and what SigOpt provides, we observe that although it is often not as good as brute force (except for sequence length = 512 in that specific case), it gives very close performance, with 8.6% being the biggest gap on this figure.
+When we analyse the relative difference between the absolute best latency and what SigOpt provides, we observe that although it is often not as good as brute force (except for sequence length = 512 in that specific case), it gives very close performance, with **8.6%** being the biggest gap on this figure.

 <table class="centered">